Graded geometry and generalized reduction: Coisotropic submanifolds

 \begin{cor} Lagrangian submanifolds of $\cM$ are equivalent to lagrangian subbundles $K\to N$ of $E\to M$.
 Explicitly, the lagrangian submanifold corresponding to $K\to N$ has body $N$ and sheaf of vanishing ideals determined by $\cI_0=\fl_N$, $\cI_1=\Gamma_\st{E,K}$ and $\cI_2 = \Gamma_{\mathbb{A}_E}^\st{N,K}$. \end{cor}

 \begin{proof}[Proof of Theorem~\ref{thm:lag}]

-The equivalence between (a) and (b) is a consequence of Prop.~\ref{prop:basic}(b) and the fact, verified by a direct computation, that, for any degree 2 $\N$-manifold $\cN$ and $f\in C_\cN(V)$ (with $V$ an open subset in the body), the condition $X(f)=0$ for all $X\in \mathcal{T}\cN(V)$ holds if and only if $f\in C^\infty(V)$ and is locally constant.
+The equivalence between (a) and (b) is a consequence of Prop.~\ref{prop:basic}(b) and the fact, verified by a direct computation, that, for any $\N$-manifold of degree 2 $\cN$ and $f\in C_\cN(V)$ (with $V$ an open subset in the body), the condition $X(f)=0$ for all $X\in \mathcal{T}\cN(V)$ holds if and only if $f\in C^\infty(V)$ and is locally constant.

 From Prop.~\ref{prop:Cbas} we see that $F=TN$ and $K=K^\perp$ if and only if $((C_\cN)_{bas})_0\subseteq C_N^\infty$ is the space of locally constant functions and $((C_\cN)_{bas})_1$ is zero.
 So (b) implies (c).
 If we assume that (c) holds, then Lemma~\ref{lem:NI} shows that $(\mathfrak{N}_\cI)_2= \Gamma_{\mathbb{A}_E}^\st{N,K} = \cI_2$.
 It follows that $((C_\cN)_{bas})_2$ is zero, and (b) holds since $(C_\cN)_{bas}$ is locally generated in degrees 0, 1 and 2, see Cor.~\ref{cor:basic}.